jakubgajski/thrasks/README.md

 **Threaded async tasks for free-threaded Python 3.14**

-`thrasks` is a Python library that brings Kotlin-style coroutine threading to Python's asyncio.
-It allows you to distribute async tasks across multiple threads, each with its own event loop, enabling true parallel execution of coroutines in free-threaded Python 3.14+.
+`thrasks` is a Python library that allows you to distribute async tasks across multiple threads, each with its own event loop, enabling true parallel execution of coroutines in free-threaded Python 3.14+.

 ## Features